lxgreen/DependencyRunner/DependencyRunner/README.md

 	4. insert the _newPEModule_ to the _PEModuleRepository_

 Since the dependency search process is parallelized to multiple threads, the _PEModuleRepository_ has to be designed with concurrency considerations.

+### HELPER CLASSES
+#### IOCP
+The IOCP class provides RAII wrapper for I/O Completion Port.
+Every file reading operation is performed through an IOCP instance.
+This class ensures that the underlying I/O Completion Port is being freed in any case.
+Of course, it also provides the API for working with I/O Completion Port.

+#### PEHeader
+The PEHeader class provides high level access to the mapped PE header.
+Its responsibilities are:

+* memory mapping lifetime control
+* gain iterator access to the relevant PE header sections (ATM, these are: Imports, Exports, Delay Imports)
+* provide search methods -- find API by name or ordinal in Exports, etc

+#### Utils
+The Utils provides misc helper functions, e.g. working with strings, paths, logging, etc.